molgenis/molgenis-emx2/README.md

 ### Basics
 We use the following:
-* [monorepo](https://en.wikipedia.org/wiki/Monorepo), i.e., all code for a deploy is in [this repository](https://github.com/mswertz/molgenis-emx2) (it is not a monolith).
+* [monorepo](https://en.wikipedia.org/wiki/Monorepo), i.e., all code is in [this repository](https://github.com/mswertz/molgenis-emx2) (it is not a monolith).
-* [gradle](https://gradle.org/) for overall build (and yarn 'workspaces' for web app), mainly because its cache makes it faster
+* [gradle](https://gradle.org/) for build (with yarn 'workspaces' for web app)
     * ```gradle build``` => builds all
     * ```gradle clean``` => removes all build artifacts
-* [Semantic Release](https://github.com/semantic-release/semantic-release) which means the commit message determine major.minor.patch release version
+* [Semantic Release](https://github.com/semantic-release/semantic-release) where commit message determines major.minor.patch release
     * ```fix(component): message``` => results in patch+1 release
     * ```feat(component): message``` => results in minor+1 release
     * ```BREAKING CHANGE: message``` => results in major+1 release
     * ```chore(component): message``` => relates to build process, does not result in release.
-    * Other non-release commands: perf,refactor,test,style,docs.
+    * Other non-release commands: perf, refactor, test, style, docs.
-* [github flow](https://guides.github.com/introduction/flow/) which means every pull/merge to master will result in new release, depending on commit messages
+* [github flow](https://guides.github.com/introduction/flow/) which means every pull/merge to master may result in release depending on commit message
 * [Travis](https://travis-ci.org/mswertz/molgenis-emx2) to actually execute build+test(+release) for each commit.
 See .travis.yml file.
 * [Sonar](https://sonarcloud.io/dashboard?id=mswertz_molgenis-emx2) for static quality code checks Major thanks to all these companies!